elastic/universal-profiling-documentation/README.md

 **Notes on the host-agent configuration**

-`elastic-profiling config` prints a default configuration that allows ingesting data into a Cloud deployment.
-There is only one config knob that you can change: `project-id` (default value is `1`).

-The `-project-id` flag, or the `project-id` key in the host-agent configuration file, is a parameter to split profiling data into logical groups that you control.

-You are free to assign any non-zero, unsigned integer to a host-agent deployment you control.
-This is helpful when slicing profiling data in Kibana.

-You may want to set a per-environment project ID (i.e. dev=3, staging=2, production=1), a per-datacenter project ID ( i.e. DC1=1, DC2=2), or even a per-k8s-cluster project ID (i.e. us-west2-production=100, eu-west1-production=101).

 Note that the printed configuration uses a `stable` version.
 This is good for testing environments, but for production we recommend to use immutable, versioned artifacts.